securitybunker/databunker/README.md

 # Databunker

-**Databunker is a special self-hosted encrypted database for personal data or PII built for privacy by design methodology.
+**Databunker is a special self-hosted encrypted database for personal data or PII built for privacy with design methodology.
 You get GDPR compliance out of the box.
 More info https://databunker.org/**

 <div align="center">
  <p>